 These programs help participants prepare for returning to work they once did or for a new position and, among other things, save money to pay for supplies they will need to begin.

-Lloyd King can help you get disability benefits and provides the following services:
+I can help you pursue disability benefits and provide the following services:

-Along with these services, Lloyd King can benefit you in a more meaningful way.
-He has more than 40 years of legal experience, and almost one-fourth of that has been as a Social Security Administrative Law Judge in Raleigh, North Carolina.
-Another one-fourth of his legal experience has been at his own disability benefits practice, with offices located in Raleigh and Roanoke Rapids, North Carolina.
+Along with these services, I can benefit you in a more meaningful way.
+I have more than 40 years of legal experience, and almost one-fourth of that has been as a Social Security Administrative Law Judge in Raleigh, North Carolina.
+Another one-fourth of my legal experience has been at my own disability benefits practice, with offices located in Raleigh and Roanoke Rapids, North Carolina.

-His experience as an SSA Administrative Law Judge provides him the insight necessary to optimize your chances of getting disability benefits.
-He knows first-hand what judges want to see in the applications.
-He will implement that knowledge when developing and putting together your own application.
-Further, with nearly ten years in private practice helping clients receive disability benefits, he has come to know the system inside and out.
+My experience as an SSA Administrative Law Judge provides me the insight necessary to optimize your chances of getting disability benefits.
+I know first-hand what judges want to see in the applications.
+I will implement that knowledge when developing and putting together your own application.
+Further, with nearly ten years in private practice helping clients receive disability benefits, I have come to know the system inside and out.
 That knowledge can be the turning point in your case.